amilkov3/lol-no-generics/_pages/home.md

 permalink: /
 ---

-Hi, I'm a software engineer based out of Atlanta, GA but currently living in Bulgaria.
-I'm interested in freelance (full-time only if the company allows me to work from Bulgaria) backend development in the domains of finance, crypto, and ML, but willing to work in any domain.
-My experience resides in distributed systems (I've worked on a variety of complex backend architectures), programming language theory (I've worked in every programming language paradigm), and finance (ML for trading, quantitative finance, valuation, etc)
+Hi, I'm a software engineer based out of Atlanta, GA but currently living abroad.
+I'm interested in remote c2c (Ibex Labs LLC, full-time only if the company allows me to work from abroad, at least for a large chunk of the year) backend eng roles in the domains of finance, crypto, and ML, but willing to work in any domain.
+My experience resides in distributed systems (I've worked on a variety of complex backend architectures), programming language theory (I've worked in nearly every programming language paradigm), and finance (self taught/no work experience yet: ML for trading, quantitative finance, valuation)

 <!---
 2019